malikbenkirane/su6-cpa-intro_to_large_graphs/paper.md

 ![degrees distribution all in one figure](./assets/distributions/all_in_one.png)

-If then we take a look at each graph one by one, every graph but AMAZON's has mostly nodes connected to only one other node.
-Sorting by number of nodes the AMAZON's graph has mostly nodes of degree 4 then 5 and then 3 but the other graphs have nodes of degree 1 first.
+If then we take a look at each graph one by one, every graph but AMAZON's has mostly nodes connected to one and only one other node.
+Sorting by number of nodes the AMAZON's graph has mostly nodes of degree 4.

 ![degree distributions per graph](assets/distributions/all_separate.png)